liboyun/liboyun.github.io/index.md

 ## Boyun Li

 Hi!
-Boyun Li (李伯运) is now a final year PhD candidate at College of Computer Science, Sichuan University, China.
-He is now under the supervision of [Prof. Xi Peng](https://pengxi.me/).
+Boyun Li (李伯运) is now a postdoctral fellow at University of Macau, supervised by [Porf.
+Jiantao Zhou](https://www.fst.um.edu.mo/personal/jtzhou/).
+He obtained his Bachelor and PhD degree from College of Computer Science, Sichuan University in 2019 and 2025 under the supervision of [Prof. Xi Peng](https://pengxi.me/).
 His major interests include Computer Vision and Deep Learning.
 Recently, he mainly focuses on the all-in-one image restoration and representation learning.

 ## Research Interests